 Since we posted Kea 1.3, the team has been hard at work on plans for Kea 1.4.

-We have written up a design plan for HA support for Kea that includes load balancing between systems using the memfile option.
-It is posted on the Kea wiki for review.
+We wrote up a design plan for HA support for Kea that included load balancing between systems using the memfile option.

-We have heard from some ISPs that they need Radius integration to provide client access control, option provisioning, as well as accounting.
+We have heard from some ISPs that they need RADIUS integration to provide client access control, option provisioning, as well as accounting.
 One ISP also needs to specify classes of service (in terms of contention for wifi addresses).
-A significant challenge here is how to minimize the communications with the Radius system, particularly for lease renewals.
+A significant challenge here is how to minimize the communications with the RADIUS system, particularly for lease renewals.
 This is being considered as a possible premium hook for Kea.
-We have a design proposal for Radius integration here.
+We had a design proposal for RADIUS integration.